oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 I kid, I kid. 😅

-I don't think Stack Overflow tags indicate that developers have a hard time with the framework, I think they indicate a thriving community.
-The more questions, the more people are using it.
+I don't think Stack Overflow tags indicate that developers have a hard time with the framework; I think they indicate a thriving community.
+The more people use technology, the more they submit questions for it.

 [hotframeworks.com](https://hotframeworks.com/) lists a score that combines GitHub stars with Stack Overflow tags and says the top six web frameworks are as follows (at the time of this writing):